 4.2.3 Animal Metaphors

-17. ‘…and for social justice and the struggle against those yellow, sharp teeth, bared and ready to carry out their fascist, racist, aggressive policy against the Arabs and democracy…’ (Emile Habibi, ‘Stone them with Vavs’).
+17. ‘…and for social justice and the struggle against those yellow, sharp teeth, bared and ready to carry out their fascist, racist, aggressive policy against the Arabs and democracy…’ (Emile Habibi, ‘Stone them with vavs’).

 Yellow teeth as a metaphoric identification of the extreme right-wing parties.
 This metaphor conveys themes of aggression, racism, and fascism against Arabs, themes that characterize the extremist right-wing parties.
 Moreover, this metaphor paints the racist policy of these parties against Arabs as resembling a wild predator with dangerous teeth.
 Yellow teeth are a symbol of impurity, something that in Habibi’s eyes characterizes the impure policy of the right-wing, reflect in its adoption of racism against Israeli-Arabs and Palestinians as one of the guiding lines of its policy.